juzibot/wechaty-doc/docs/zh/api/wechaty.md

 **Return the type of**: Promise.&lt;void&gt;

-Start the bot, return Promise.
+When you start the bot, bot will begin to login, need you wechat scan qrcode to login

 **Kind**: instance method of [<code>Wechaty</code>](/zh/api/wechaty?id=top)
 **Example**